natasharamburrun/Perfect-Number-Challenge/README.md

 # Perfect Number Challenge #

-We would like you to write a function in PHP to determine whether a given number is [perfect](https://en.wikipedia.org/wiki/Perfect_number), [abundant](https://en.wikipedia.org/wiki/Perfect_number), or [deficient](https://en.wikipedia.org/wiki/Deficient_number).
+We would like you to write a function in JavaScript to determine whether a given number is [perfect](https://en.wikipedia.org/wiki/Perfect_number), [abundant](https://en.wikipedia.org/wiki/Perfect_number), or [deficient](https://en.wikipedia.org/wiki/Deficient_number).
 This is based on the classification scheme for natural numbers by [Nicomachus](https://en.wikipedia.org/wiki/Nicomachus).
-This should then be exposed via an API using HTTP&JSON to the user.
+This should then be exposed via a GUI to the user.

 ### Perfect, Abundant, and Deficient ###